brooklabteam/www-ekipafanihy/research.md

 Our research focuses on disease ecology and population dynamics.
 In most of our projects, we are involved at every stage from data collection in the field to data analyzation and publication.
 Our research team, in close collaboration with the Brook Lab, uses tools derived from field biology, molecular immunology, and epidemiological modeling to study how zoonotic pathogens persist, transmit, and evolve in wild reservoir and spillover human hosts.

-Major areas of research include investigating bats as reservoirs for emerging viral zoonoses, the coevolution of bats and viruses, and bat conservation and population modeling.
-Our team, including Masters and PhD students from the University of Antananarivo, maintains longterm field sites to study these dynamics in central-eastern Madagascar.
+Major areas of research projects include investigating bats as reservoirs for emerging viral zoonoses, the coevolution of bats and viruses, and bat conservation and population modeling.
+Our team, including Masters and PhD students from the University of Antananarivo, maintains longterm field sites to study these dynamics in Madagascar.

 <div style="clear:both;">&nbsp;</div>